Find our free, bilingual autism resources at sesamestreet.org/autism

 Julia’s television debut was greeted with hundreds of media stories and an outpouring of support on social media.
 One awareness study found that nearly 52% of American adults were aware of Julia; among parents of children with autism, that awareness is even broader.
 And an impact study from Georgetown University Medical Center and Children’s National Health System showed that parents of autistic and non-autistic children alike benefited from our materials, from increased knowledge to greater acceptance to, for parents of autistic children, more hope about involving their child in their community.
 But the most touching marker of her impact has been the overwhelming response from the autism community and beyond.
 Parents say their autistic children have more playdates because of Julia.
 Teachers report that their students are more inclusive in their play.
 One mother told us that she used a storybook about Julia to explain to her daughter that she, too, has autism.
 Her daughter responded, “So I’m amazing too, right?”

 We’re committed to supporting autistic children and their families.
 Each year, we add more research-based content to the See Amazing library.
-Last year, we welcomed Julia’s family with new materials featuring Julia’s parents, her big brother Sam, and her companion dog Rose.
-April 2020 brings even more, with new videos and resources showing kids that we can all be superheroes when we help one another--and, through Julia and her brother Sam, we see that siblings can even be each other’s superheroes!
+Last year’s release showed children that we can all be superheroes when we help one another—and, through Julia and her brother Sam, we saw that siblings can even be each other’s superheroes.
+April 2021 brings even more, with new videos and activities designed to help children and families cope with uncertainty and unexpected changes—like when a rainy day means Julia and her family can’t picnic outside after all!

 Internationally, Julia is making a difference in places like Australia, Japan, and Mexico.
 Together, we’ll keep working to reduce the isolating stigmas and misconceptions that still surround autism, because every child is amazing.